-A highly-rated winger who joined Stevenage Borough in January 2007 from Championship side, Southend United, Mitchell Cole formerly played under Mark Stimson at Grays Athletic.
-The player arrived at the club with a reputation for speedy and agile play that provided a powerful extra attacking edge.
+A highly-rated winger who joined in January 2007 from Southend United, Mitchell Cole previously played for boss Mark Stimson at Grays Athletic.
+He came to the club with a reputation for speedy and agile play; providing that powerful extra attacking edge.
 And, when Boro’ needed a kick up the behind at half time during the 2007 FA Trophy Final, Cole answered the call.
 His goal sparked the revival that saw us come from two goals down to lift the trophy.

-As a nimble and speedy winger, Cole was no stranger to injuries and knocks caused – more often than not – by desperate defending by his opponents.
-He found game time restricted during the 2007-8 season as a consequence, but still found plenty of opportunity to terrorise defences and offer a dynamic part of the Boro’ front line that produced goods when least expected.
+As a nimble and speedy winger, however, Cole was no stranger to injuries and knocks.
+More often than not, these were due to the desperate defending of his opponents.
+He found game time restricted during the 2007-8 season as a result.
+But he still found plenty of chances to terrorise defences; offering a crucial part of a Boro’ front line that produced goods when least expected.

-It was to be Cole’s last season with Boro’, with a move to Oxford United made in summer 2010.
-But it was with regret in February 2011 that his new club confirmed the player had been forced to quit the game due to a pre-existing heart condition.
-It was a promising professional career that was sadly and prematurely halted with the player aged just 25-years-old at the time.
+That season was to be Cole’s last with Boro’; a move to Oxford United completed during summer 2010.
+But it was with regret in February 2011 that his new club revealed how he had been forced to quit the game due to a pre-existing heart condition.
+It was a promising professional career that was sadly and prematurely halted; the player aged just 25-years-old at the time.

 Stats do not include expunged Chester City fixtures in 2009-10.